alanng10/class-lang/Docue/Article/Sand/a.md

 Inf it is followed by Count, storage with size of count Count of the any size is alloc.
 Count is not zero.

+Var node represent variable declaration.
-Var node syntax starts with "var" index word, followed by Type of class TypeName, followed by Var of class VarName.
+Var node syntax starts with "var" index word, followed by Type of class TypeName, followed by Var of class VarName, followed optionally by Storage of class Storage.
-The node declares var with name Var with StorageType.
-Field Type is the StorageType.
+Type is the the Type of the any of the var.
+Var is the name of the var.
+Storage is the storage alloc of the var.

 TypeName represents StorageType.
 TypeName class is base class.